Jorge Armenteros | October/November 2012

 Armenteros: You are clearly taking risks in your writing.
 Is that a thrilling experience for you?

 Foos: Absolutely, and as I tell my students, unless we risk we can’t grow.
 If what we’re doing feels uncomfortable, it’s probably a sign that it’s what we ought to be doing.
 I do think it’s important to keep pushing yourself and to keep growing and to keep learning from yourself.
 We all have a sense of what we can rest on, what comes a bit more easily.
 But does that mean we ought to be doing it over and over?
 No, hopefully not.
 At least that’s not what I aspire to.

 Jorge Armenteros is a practicing psychiatrist who recently completed his second novel, The Book of I, about the inner turmoil of a painter with schizophrenia.
 In addition to his medical training, Dr. Armenteros completed an MA in Spanish and Latin American Literature from New York University and most recently an MFA in Creative Writing from Lesley University.
-He has published extensively in medical journals on the diagnosis and treatment of children with schizophrenia and autism.
+He has published extensively in medical journals on the diagnosis and treatment of children with schizophrenia and au

 From The Giant Baby

 Toes.
 Baby’s toes.
 Ten of them, not just bones but pink skin and impossibly tiny nails.